 Alt: Here’s why the Maonocaster E2 is the best podcast interface for podcasters on a budget.

 Sometimes referred to as the AME2A, the Maonocaster E2 is one of the most cost-effective equipment bundles on the market.
-In addition to the mixer itself, you also receive earphones, a microphone, and a mic stand.
-Each purchase has a shock mount and pop filter for additional recording quality.
+In addition to the mixer itself, you receive earphones, a microphone, and a mic stand.
+Each purchase includes a shock mount and pop filter for additional recording quality.

-Keep in mind that Maono’s equipment isn’t always high quality — you only get earphones, not headphones, after all.
-You also won’t have access to additional software bundles, although the below-average price point may leave wiggle room for additional purchases.
+Maono’s equipment isn’t always high quality.
+You get earphones rather than headphones, and there’s no access to software bundles, though the price point leaves room for additional purchases.

 Maonocaster E2 features